Welcome to Class 1M.

 Reading books will be changed regularly.
 Your child will take home a Read, Write Inc phonics book which your child has read during RWI lessons.
 They will also take home a book for you to read together for pleasure.
 Please send youe child's book bag to school with them every day.
 Ebooks will also be allocated regularly on Oxford Owl.
 Your child's log in details are the same as last year.

 The Spelling Shed and Maths Shed

 Our school has signed up to 'The Spelling Shed'.
-Your child has taken home a password which will enable them to log onto the site.
-The spellings for the week will be on there for the children to learn in a fun way.
-There will also be a score board.
-Let's make our class be the top spellers in the school.
+Your child will take home a password which will enable them to log onto the site.
+We will set some fun tasks on here, for your child to complete.

 In Year 1 we teach phonics daily.
 Phonics is the learning and application of the letters and sounds children need in order to read and write.
-Phonics is split into phases based on children's development.
-Links to phonics games can be found at the bottom of the page.
-Please play these games with your child.
+We use Read, Write Inc to teach phonics and to apply these skills when reading and writing.
+Children will be taught in small groups.
+More information can be found here https://home.oxfordowl.co.uk/reading/reading-schemes-oxford-levels/read-write-inc-phonics-guide/

 Our first half term in 1M will be exciting as we will be getting to know our new teachers, areas of the classroom and how we learn in year 1.

 Our main priority is to ensure that our children feel happy, confident, safe and secure in school.
 The children will have lots of opportunity to talk, play and express their feelings.

 We will be reading some fantastic fiction, non-fiction and poetry books about toys.
 We will predict what will happen, answer questions and compare them to other books.